mandelsoft/kubelink/README.md

 That's it, no certificate, no key, nothing else required in best case when using the DNS and server certificate provisioning controllers proposed above.

+## Constraints

+For example on AWS routing of foreign traffic on the node network is not possible by default (source/desctination check).
+In such cases an IPIP tunnel has to be used on the node network.
+This can be handled by the *router* daemon set.

+If *calico* is used there is typically already a configured `tunl0` device which is just reused.
+But the the setup phase of calico is not able to handle foreign *tun* devices (used by the broker) correctly and will discover the wrong node IP, network and interface.
+So far the only way to circumvent this problem is to use the `interface` detection method.
+Hereby the primary interface of the nodes has to be configured (for example `interface=eth0`).
+Unfortunately this interface name is dependent on the used operation system/image.
+For heterogeneous clusters with nodes using different operating systems, this will not work (only if the set of interfaces is known in advance for configuring the calico daemon set).

 ## Implementation

 The two used controllers are bundled into one controller manager (`kubelink`)